 Where a PDO Thread Lift is Performed

-Dr. Weintraub performs his non-surgical facelift treatments in the comfort of his offices, both in Manhattan at his primary location at 800A 5th Avenue on the Upper East Side, and in his East Hampton office where he sees patients on Fridays in private consultation during the summer months.
+Dr. Weintraub performs his non-surgical facelift treatments in the comfort of his offices, both in Manhattan at his primary location at 800A 5th Avenue on the Upper East Side.

 The Best Candidates for a Thread Lift